QualityOps/wdio-timeline-reporter/README.md

 4. Test Results filtering.
 Great for focusing on failed tests
 5. Error stack trace attached to test.
 6. Ability to add additional information to test at runtime.
 7. No post processing required.
-On completion of wdio test process, a static html report file will ge generated.
+On completion of wdio test process, a static html report file will get generated.
 8. Screenshot service to manage the taking of screenshots including resizing of the images.

 An example html report can be found [here](http://htmlpreview.github.io/?https://github.com/QualityOps/wdio-timeline-reporter/blob/master/images/example-timeline-report.html)